 - Choose the kind of business that will best fit one’s style

-The Focus Program for Emerging Entrepreneurs can yield a logical vision of a person’s ‘entrepreneurial type’ on a unique continuum.
+The Focus Program for Emerging Entrepreneurs can yield a logical vision of a person’s entrepreneurial type on a unique continuum.
 It will also help clarify the user’s goals, God-given gifts, talents and aptitudes regarding a new venture.
-The net result is taking authority over multiple options by seeing more clearly the path that is right for the individual, including the path that reads ‘Entrepreneurship is not for ME’.
+The net result is taking authority over multiple options by seeing more clearly the path that is right for the individual, including the path that might read: ‘Entrepreneurship is not for ME.’
 The intended goal is quite simple: Replace Entrepreneurial Chance With Choice.

 Those who have achieved success in business have understood, either consciously or unconsciously, how they, as a person, fit into their venture.
 Starting a business without evaluating oneself or the reasons for starting it is no different than beginning a journey without directions.
 The result is holding the reins tight and hoping for the best.
 That practice leans toward failure, both in business and in life.

 Often, entrepreneurs begin assessing themselves after launching the venture when prior poor choices are either very difficult or impossible to change.
+The prime reason why small businesses fail is a series of poor personal choices.
 Important decisions left to chance usually result in disappointment, upset and/or failure.
-On the other hand, entrepreneurs who clearly state personal and business goals that are congruent with who they are, tend to find different outcomes.
+On the other hand, entrepreneurs who clearly state personal and business goals that are congruent with who they are tend to find different outcomes.
 As with life choices in general, great entrepreneurial experiences begin with a clear and accurate knowledge of what will complement our God-given skills and logical needs.

-The old adage “Do what you love and the money will follow” is powerful and accurate advice.
+The old adage “Do what you love and the money will follow” is powerful and correct advice.
 Successful entrepreneurship truly begins on the inside, and ultimately manifests itself as an appropriate personal expression on the outside.
-This may sound logical enough, but in practice, few emerging entrepreneurs give themselves permission to be led by their heart.
-Grave mistakes can occur when we’re unduly influenced by other people’s opinions or supposed hot business opportunities.
-Decisions based on greater personal insight invariably lead to better and more fulfilling results because they are choices based on self knowledge; knowledge of what works best for us.
+Grave mistakes occur when poor resources are given undue influence.
+Advice from those who have never had a successful start-up are not essential guides.
+Decisions based on greater personal insight invariably lead to better and more fulfilling results because they are choices based on self knowledge; knowledge of what is best for us.

-The Focus Program for Emerging Entrepreneurs is the only insight process that helps prospective business owners build a virtual model of themselves in business before taking a plunge that is costly in so many ways.
+The Focus Program for Emerging Entrepreneurs is the only insight process that helps prospective business owners create a virtual picture, a ‘personal entrepreneurial portrait’℠, of themselves in business before taking a plunge that is costly in so many ways.